 Ribavirin, a guanosine analog that inhibits replication of many RNA and DNA viruses, may be considered for severely immunocompromised patients with lower respiratory tract infection due to RSV.

-Palivizumab, a monoclonal antibody to RSV fusion protein, is being used to prevent RSV infection Prevention Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
-Disease may be asymptomatic, mild... read more in certain high-risk infants.
+Nirsevimab and palivizumab are monoclonal antibodies used to prevent RSV infection Prevention Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
+Disease may be asymptomatic, mild... read more in infants and young children.
+(Nirsevimab is preferred but may not be available to some infants; if it is not available, eligible high-risk infants and children should receive palivizumab.)

 Nirmatrelvir with ritonavir, remdesivir, molnupiravir, or monoclonal antibodies after onset of symptoms of COVID-19 may be considered to prevent progression to severe disease in high-risk patients, and remdesivir and monoclonal antibodies may be considered for severe COVID-19.